 The features that don’t work with the app are features that rely on a traditional “browser” experience (though they will work on web fallback pages):

 - Using WP Fusion to redirect a user to another page if access to a piece of content is denied.
 This is because the app isn’t a web browser, so redirects won’t work

 - Login redirects with the Logins Addon

 - Hiding app menu items based on the access rules for the associated content, using the Hide From Menus feature

 - The Site Lockout feature does not work with the app since it relies on redirects.
-BuddyBoss is currently working on a feature to extend Member Access Controls to the app, in which case you’ll be able to do lockouts using our existing Member Access Controls integration (see above)
+Instead, you can use Member Access Controls to control app access via tags